hazelweakly/hazelweakly.me/src/_resume/cv.md

 Hired a long-term Head of Platform, grew team stability and fostered a healthy culture throughout rapid org evolution, while improving team-level efficiency.

 - Reduced interrupt driven work by over 70%, bringing WIP load to sustainable levels, accelerating project timelines by several months.
-- Facilitated and designed interview loops to rapidly hire the most diverse teams in the CTO org within a single quarter, achieving over eight high quality hires more than twice as fast as the org average.
+- Facilitated and designed interview loops to rapidly hire the most diverse teams in the CTO org within a single quarter, achieving high quality hires more than twice as fast as the org average.
 - Developed data-driven Developer Experience initiatives, turning them into a smooth on-ramp for the new Developer Experience team's integration with the CTO org.
-- Cultivated the culture of the Platform Org to where it ranked as a significant outlier in happiness, NPS, leadership trust, and other core engagement metrics.
+- Cultivated the culture of the Platform Org, resulting in ranking as a significant outlier in happiness, NPS, leadership trust, and core engagement metrics.

 :::